ThallyssonKlein/rock-paper-scissors-game/README.md

 I added a script python in the repository, so you can verify the server movement, with the movement, the hash and the salt.

 ![capture6](docs/capture6.png)

+# Observability

+You can put your datadog api key on the docker-compose.yml to see the application metrics inside the Datadog.